The following information is useful starting point for checking and adding research outputs (publications):

 ResearchNow provides a single interface for you to report your publications to the University and make your paper open access in one workflow.
 ResearchNow portal is now the Institutional Repository for research publications.

 Open Access via ResearchNow will comply with Australian Research Council (ARC) and National Health and Medical Research Council (NHMRC) grant mandates for open access.
-Find instructions on how to make your paper open access below.
+Find instructions on how to make your paper open access from Make your paper Open Access.

 Sturt Rd, Bedford Park